SpartnerNL/Laravel-Excel/docs/export/queued.md

 return (new InvoicesExport)->queue('invoices.xlsx');
 ```

 Behind the scenes the query will be chunked and multiple jobs will be chained.
+These jobs will be executed in the correct order,
+and will only execute if non of the previous have failed.

 ### Appending jobs